 Marge is predeceased by her husband, William “Bill” Roberts; parents, Merle and Alice Ferguson; son, James Michael (Jimmy); sisters-in-law Virginia Barco and Nina Ferguson; and her brother-in-law Millard; and three grandchildren.
 She is survived by her brother Don of Little Genesee, New York; sister-in-law Anita of Tallahassee; son Lynn (Lynda) of Tampa; daughters Angie (Greg) of Belle and Sheila (Devan) of St. Augustine; six grandchildren and their spouses; five great-grandchildren; and many nieces and nephews.
 Visitation will be held from 11:00AM-12:00PM Saturday, January 18, 2020 at Samoset Baptist Church, 3200 15th Street East, Samoset, FL 34208, followed by the funeral service at noon.
 All are invited to join the family at a luncheon immediately after the service.
 Pastor Roland Davis, Marge’s pastor and dear friend, will officiate the service with arrangements being made by Griffith-Cline.
 A private interment will take place later that day.
 Memorial donations may be made to Samoset First Baptist Church.

-To plant a tree in memory of Marjorie "Marge" Ferguson Roberts, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Marjorie "Marge" Ferguson Roberts, please visit our floral store.

 Samoset First Baptist Church